-The backups feature of the Oracle Cloud Infrastructure Block Volume service lets you make a point-in-time crash-consistent backup, which is a point in time snapshot of a boot volume without application interruption or downtime.
+The backups feature of the Oracle Cloud Infrastructure Block Volume service lets you make a crash-consistent backup, which is a point in time snapshot of a boot volume without application interruption or downtime.
 You can make a backup of a boot volume while it is attached to a running instance, or you can make a backup of a boot volume while it is detached from the instance.
 Boot volume backup capabilities are the same as block volume backup capabilities.
 See Overview of Block Volume Backups for more information.

 There are two ways you can initiate a boot volume backup, the same as block volume backups.
 You can either manually start the backup, or assign a policy which defines a set backup schedule.
 See Manual Backups and Policy-Based Backups for more information.

 The Block Volume service supports the same backups types for boot volumes as for block volumes:

 Incremental: This backup type includes only the changes since the last backup.

 Full: This backup type includes all changes since the volume was created.

 You can restore a boot volume from any of your incremental or full boot volume backups.
 Both backup types enable you to restore the full boot volume contents to the point-in-time snapshot of the boot volume when the backup was taken.
 You don't need to keep the initial full backup or subsequent incremental backups in the backup chain and restore them in sequence, you only need to keep the backups taken for the times you care about.